• Skip to primary navigation

 • Prepare tomatoes: Remove the core of the tomatoes and score them lightly crosswise on the opposite side.
 Place them between the peppers and sprinkle them lightly with salt.

-• Bake: Pour the remaining tablespoon olive oil over the vegetables and bake for about 40 minutes.
+• Bake: Pour the remaining 1 tablespoon of olive oil over the vegetables and bake for about 40 minutes.

 Notes